slopezpereyra/slopezpereyra.github.io/_posts/2023-11-07-OnArchetypes.md

 Notwithstanding, two things ought to be pointed out.
 Firstly, affective neuroscience successfully mapped the circuitry involved in producing emotions and concomitant feelings.
-This is a great step, but it says little or nothing on *how* such circuitry produces it.
-The regions of the brain which seem to produce consciousness have been mapped; *how* they produce it remains unclear.
+This is a great step, but it says little or nothing on *how* such circuitry produces them.
 With regards to its evolutionary perspective, one must not forget how little it is to claim that affect and emotion are part of the biological endowment of the mammalian brain.
 In this sense, affective neuroscience has provided evidence, as